hgarza910/Shipping_ecommerce_proj/README.md

 During this project I acquired valuable lessons and considerations:
 * Trends, patterns and correlations were discovered when looking at delivery statuses and customer history.
 * Classification regression is very useful, especially in a binary context.
-* Understanding Log-loss and how it affects a models training.
+* Understanding Log-loss and how it affects a model's training.
 * Implementing cross-validations techniques can estimate the best parameters to employ.
-* Integrating model into a Restful API is critcal to enhance a company and their resources.
+* Integrating a model into a Restful API is critical to enhance a company and their resources.

 Although the model achieved some level of accuracy, it falls short of the desired performance possibly due to overfitting.
-Future imporvements could involve incorporating backwards elimination to determine if the model can be enhanced further.
+Future improvements could involve incorporating backwards elimination to determine if the model can be enhanced further.
 Overall, this project provides a valuable opportunity to work with predictive classification models in the context of shipping commerce and exploring advanced machine learning techniques.